 - Physical examination for any signs of an eating disorder.
 This is done by a doctor and you can request someone else to be there with you.

 Often considered a second-line treatment for Binge Eating Disorder, there is an evidence base for the use of selective serotonin reuptake inhibitors (SSRI).
-The role for medication increases if there is also notable anxiety and or depressive symptoms.
+The role of medication increases if there is also notable anxiety and or depressive symptoms.